Out of Hours

 OOH Induction Course

 Before commencing OOH work all trainees must attend the OOH training provided by CHOC at their highly regarded induction course run as a series of training sessions over 3 days in the February of ST2.
-Once completed attendees are able to start their OOH work under the supervision of an experienced GP.
+Once completed attendees can start their OOH work under the supervision of an experienced GP.
 For some trainees, the course will take place during their last hospital post and so their OOH work will start once they return to practice in their next placement.

 Personal Study Half Day and Out of Hours Training Course